Pyrdacor/Ambermoon/AmbermoonTools/AmbermoonPatcher/README.md

 So 0x1 is the same as 0x01.
 You can't specify half-bytes etc.
 But you can specify more bytes like 0x0001 (2 bytes -> 00 01).
 This will only work with hex numbers though.
-Integers will only occupy 1, 2 or 4 bytes dependent on the smallest number of bytes they fit into.
+Decimal integers will only occupy 1, 2 or 4 bytes dependent on the smallest number of bytes they fit into.
 So in general try to avoid decimal integers at all.